Wincy Aquino Ong: Acting

 Ong started his stint in acting after being cast for a pilot for Petiks, an office-set comedy show under ABS-CBN, with Ping Medina and Toni Gonzaga.
 The show was not picked up, but his performance in the pilot led to other bit parts in music videos and short films.

 In August 2008, he starred as the eccentric drummer Sven de Leon in the TV5 series Rakista with Carlo Aquino and Denise Laurel.
 He co-starred with Ramon Bautista in the horror film San Lazaro.

 Ong also acted in TV commercials for ANC, Belo and Minute Maid and as a mad scientist in Sponge Cola's "Tambay" music video.

 In a 2013 Spot.ph article entitled "From Music Men to Leading Men: Top 10 Rockstars-Turned-Actors", Ong was described as "a low-profile charmer...and a reliable actor".

 Writing

 Ong has written for publications such as The Philippine Star, Esquire, and 8list.ph.

 His horror story "Marty" was published as part of Neil Gaiman's Expeditions Prose Vol. 1 / The Philippine Graphic / Fiction Awards anthology.

 In 2020, he released his first collection of fiction, Tales For A Rainy Season.
 The horror anthology is known for its short story "The Ophthalmologist's Case", a pastiche of Sir Arthur Conan Doyle in which Sherlock Holmes meets Jose Rizal during the height of the Jack the Ripper murders.

+In 2023, Ong was commissioned by the Eraserheads to write the lyrics inserts and liner notes to their Circus Limited Edition Vinyl release.

+Podcasting

+Ong hosts the comedy podcast Telebabad Tapes with his wife CJ de Silva, under Podcast Network Asia.

+He has also hosted Worms Upon A Time: An Itchyworms Podcast, a six-part limited series that looked back on the history of the band The Itchyworms.

+Comic books and graphic novels

+Ong's short-form comics have appeared in three anthologies published by Komiket: “Shifts” in Darkness, “Dahil May Komiks” in Kometverse, and “Butiking Pasay: Joke Time” in Tuwa (co-published by the Vibal Foundation).
+He also collaborated with illustrator Ardie Aquino on Ardie & Wincy's Journey to the Centerfold, a comic book designed to be read inward from both ends, with the narrative converging at the centerfold.

+In 2025, he released the opening chapter to his graphic novel at the Philippine International Comics Festival 2025, entitled Butiking Pasay: Rooftop: Boogie, a superhero story set in 1980s Manila.